-Section 32.4 Private Meetings.
+- Section 32.4 Private Meetings.
 The parties agree to negotiate in private meetings pursuant to 4117.21 of the Ohio Revised Code.
-These meetings will be held as mutually agreed.

-Section 32.5 Spokesperson.
-The Negotiation Committees will formally communicate with each other through a spokesperson named by each party.

-Section 32.6 Informal Minutes.
+These meetings will be held as mutually agreed. - Section 32.5 Spokesperson.
+The Negotiation Committees will formally communicate with each other through a spokesperson named by each party. - Section 32.6 Informal Minutes.
 Each party may informally keep its official own minutes or written records of the negotiations.
-No official transcript of the negotiations will be maintained.

-Section 32.7 Proposals.
-The Lodge and the City shall determine the timing of the presentation of the respective proposals.
-Nothing herein precludes either party, by mutual agreement, from making a preliminary written submission of its proposal to the other party prior to the initial meeting.

-Section 32.8 Caucus and Adjournment.
-Either party has the right to call a caucus at any time or to adjourn the negotiations session.

-Section 32.9 Release time for Negotiations.
-Members of the Lodge Negotiating Committee will be given release time with pay and full benefits for time actually spent in negotiations.
+No official transcript of the negotiations will be maintained. - Section 32.7 Proposals.
+At the initial negotiations meeting, each party will explain the basic structure and content of its proposals, except that either party may reserve its presentation as to economic matters to a later date.
+Nothing herein precludes either party, by mutual agreement, from making a preliminary written submission of its proposal to the other party prior to the initial meeting. - Section 32.8 Caucus and Adjournment.
+Either party has the right to call a caucus at any time or to adjourn the negotiations session. - Section 32.9 Release time for Negotiations.
+If all members of the OPBA Negotiating Committee are on duty at the time of the scheduled negotiations sessions, two (2) members will be given release time with pay and full benefits for time actually spent in negotiations.
 However, time spent and paid for in negotiations will not be counted as hours worked for purposes of overtime compensation.
-Members who attend negotiation sessions with the City on their off duty hours shall be entitled to two hours of vacation leave for each such meeting.
-If negotiations end prior to the last thirty (30) minutes of a released member's scheduled quitting time, the released member shall report to his/her supervisor for duty.

-Section 32.10 Applicable Law.
-The City and the Lodge agree that all matters pertaining to negotiations, impasse, ratification and/or rejection of a tentative Contract shall be governed by Ohio Revised Code 4117.10 and 4117.14.
+If negotiations end prior to the last thirty (30) minutes of the released member's scheduled quitting time, the release officer shall report to his/her supervisor for duty. - Section 32.10 Applicable Law.
+The City and the OPBA agree that all matters pertaining to negotiations, impasse, ratification and/or rejection of a tentative Contract shall be governed by Ohio Revised Code 4117.10 and 4117.14.